banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-This metric tracks the number of characters you know from your waking life that appear in the dream.
-This includes people, pets, or any other familiar beings.
+The number of characters you know from your waking life that appear in the dream.
+Includes people, pets, or any other familiar beings.

 **Detailed Description:**